rmflight/affyMM/flightetal_draft.md

 ## ABSTRACT

-Affymetrix® GeneChip® microarray design define probe sets consisting of 11, 16, or 20 distinct 25 base pair (BP) probes for determining mRNA expression for a specific gene, which may be covered by one or more probe sets.
+Affymetrix(r) GeneChip(r) microarray design define probe sets consisting of 11, 16, or 20 distinct 25 base pair (BP) probes
+for determining mRNA expression for a specific gene, which may be covered by one or more probe sets.
 Each probe has a corresponding perfect match (PM) and mismatch (MM) set.
 Traditional analytical techniques have either used the MM probes to determine the level of cross-hybridization or reliability of the PM probe, or have been completely ignored.
 Given the